celoyd/wheather/README.md

 Hi!
-This is a set of scripts for sieving cloudless pixels out of satellite images in a fairly fast and foolproof way.
+This is a set of scripts for sieving cloudless pixels out of satellite images to make smooth composites.

-Special thanks to Michal Migurski, @meetar, and Jacques Frechet for various advice and bug-fixes.
+Thanks to Michal Migurski, @meetar, and Jacques Frechet for pointing out some of the more howling bugs so far.
+Special thanks to @meetar for the name.

 To see things I've done with (various versions of) this tool, please have a look around http://www.flickr.com/photos/vruba/sets/72157631622037685/with/8017203149/ .
 In the caption for http://www.flickr.com/photos/vruba/8017203149/in/set-72157631622037685 I explained the basic operation a little.
 I want to do some clearer documentation of the core concept here, but I'm a little busy: feel free to remind me.